 The next example comes from a thread of comments, several of which allude to Jews influencing major governments, making references to being “under Jewish control”, “controlled by Jews”, or needing to “liberate themselves from Jewish control”, and the concept of “Jewish countries”.

-The final example in this category is a video posted in the channel about how Jews allegedly control the government and the economy.
+The final example in this category is a video posted on the channel about how Jews allegedly control the government and the economy.
 The poster quotes the 32-second video with the caption “The default life under this state amounts to subservience to the Jews”, suggesting that if you do not rise up against the state, you are letting the Jews control you.

 Dehumanisation